Cancer of the Testicles (Testicular Cancer): What to Know

 How is this treated?

-Once your cancer has been diagnosed and staged, you should discuss a treatment plan with your health care provider.
-Based on the stage of the cancer, one treatment or a combination of treatments may be recommended.
+Your health care team will work with you to make a treatment plan.
+Based on the stage of the cancer, one treatment or a group of treatments may be recommended.
 The most common forms of treatment are:

 Follow these instructions at home:

-• Maintain a healthy diet.
-Talk with your dietitian, or your health care provider, about what dietary choices are best for you.
+• Keep a healthy diet.
+Talk with your dietitian, or your provider, about what food choices are best for you.
+A dietitian is an expert in healthy eating.

-• If you have to go to the hospital, let your cancer specialist know.
+• If you have to go to the hospital, tell your cancer expert.

-• Consider joining a support group.
+• Join a support group.
 This may help you learn to cope with the stress of having testicular cancer.

-• Seek advice to help you manage treatment side effects.
+• Ask for advice from your care team to help you manage treatment side effects.

 Where to find more information